TMSDMAP/TMSDMAP.github.io/_posts/2025-01-21-stack-release.md

 ### Comparison with Alternatives:

-Below is a quick snapshot comparing production-stack with its closest counterparts:
+Below is a quick snapshot comparing vLLM production-stack with its closest counterparts:
 <div align="center">
 <img src="/assets/img/stack-table.png" alt="Icon" style="width: 90%; vertical-align:middle;">
 </div>

 ### The Design
-The production-stack architecture builds on top of vLLM’s powerful single-node engine to provide a cluster-wide solution.
+The vLLM production-stack architecture builds on top of vLLM’s powerful single-node engine to provide a cluster-wide solution.

 At a high level:
 - Applications send LLM inference requests.